Towards Reasonable Concept Bottleneck Models: Implementation Details

 Our experiments utilize three datasets, each with tailored architectures and preprocessing steps.
 We use the Adam optimizer~\citep{kingma2014adam} for all models.
 For FashionMNIST (FMNIST), we employ a lightweight CNN backbone with two convolutional layers, ReLU activations, Max Pooling, dropout, and a final linear layer.
 The dataset is split into $50k-5k-10k$ for training, validation, and testing, respectively.
 The backbone is trained for 50 epochs, using a learning rate of $10^{-3}$ and a batch size of 256.
 Standard normalization is applied to the dataset.
 In the experiments of the main text, the number of epochs was also set to 50.
 Lastly, the standard model was trained from scratch for the same number of epochs.

-For CUB and CelebA, we use ImageNet ResNet-18~\citep{he2016deep} as the backbone.
+For the rest of the datasets, we use ImageNet ResNet-18~\citep{he2016deep} as the backbone, without the pretrained weights.
 CUB follows the same train-test splits, concept processing, and image preprocessing as in~\citep{koh2020concept}.
 The backbone is fine-tuned for 50 epochs, with a learning rate of $10^{-4}$ and a batch size of 64.
 For CelebA, we fine-tune ImageNet ResNet-18 on a 5K image subset for 90 epochs, using a learning rate of $10^{-4}$ and a batch size of 256, following~\citep{yang2022study}.
-Both datasets undergo identical preprocessing: color jittering, random resized cropping, horizontal flipping, and normalization.
-In the experiments of the main text, the number of epochs for CUB was 300, while in CelebA we used early stopping with a patience of 15 epochs, and the maximum number of epochs was 200.
-Lastly, in CUB the standard model was trained from scratch for the same number of epochs, while in CelebA we used the pretrained backbone as a starting point.
+All three real-world datasets undergo identical preprocessing: color jittering, random resized cropping, horizontal flipping, and normalization.
+In the experiments of the main text, the number of epochs for CUB was 300, and in CelebA was 200.

 \paragraph{Model Selection} In all cases, the side-channel consists of a Linear layer with a ReLU activation.
 We perform grid search over hyperparameters (Table~\ref{table:hyperparameters}).
 The Masked MLP depth refers to the number of hidden layers in the masked algorithm from Zuko~\citep{rozet2022zuko}; a depth of zero means the Masked MLP is equivalent to a Masked Linear layer.
 Given that CBMs require multiple selection criteria, we adopt a ranking-based approach that averages performance across task and concept accuracies on the validation set, as in~\citep{sanchez2024improving}.
 Table~\ref{table:besthyperparameters} reports the best hyperparameter configurations for each dataset.
 Note that we eventually selected the models with the highest dropout rate in each case.
 Here, $\multiplicity \numconcepts + \sizeSideChannel$ represents the total latent space dimension, while $\sizeSideChannel$ refers to the side-channel input size.
 The depth (number of hidden layers) of the masked MLP is \maskDepth.
-For the CBM model, in both iFMNIST and cFMNIST we used a learning rate of $10^{-2}$, and $\lambda=1$.
+For the CBM model, in both iFMNIST and cFMNIST we used a learning rate of $10^{-2}$.
+For the \baselinectoy\ model we trained linear classifiers for all datasets.
+Specifically, for iFMNIST and CelebA we tried a MLP with ReLUs and in total 3 layers, to try to improve the upper bound in task accuracy, without any significant improvements.